 Screeched is among the longest commonly used single-syllable English words.
 Here are the others (including the 10-letter scraunched).

 Soupspoons is the longest English word comprising letters entirely from the second half of the alphabet.

 Bookkeeper and bookkeeping are the only non-hyphenated words that have three consecutive double letters.

 Aegilops (a plant in the grass family) is the longest word in which the letters are arranged in alphabetical order.

-The letter sequence Ough can be pronounced at least six different ways in American english: bough, cough, rough, though, thought and thought.
+The letter sequence ough can be pronounced at least six different ways in American English: bough, cough, rough, though, thought, and through.

 Want more spelling trivia?